isomerpages/moe-woodlandsringsec/_wrs-student-experience/Academic Learning/Teaching and Learning Framework.md

 ##### **Description of Framework**
 Central to the framework is the school’s philosophy − We believe that each student is unique and whose potential can be maximised so as to contribute selflessly to society.
 This aligns with the belief in the Singapore Curriculum Philosophy (SCP) − We believe that every child wants to and can learn.

 With this core philosophy in mind, we move to the second ring of curriculum development.
 Here, we have adopted a cyclical model (Print, 1993) that is adapted from Wheeler (1967).
-Taking reference from the STP, in WRSS we need to firstly Understand our subject matter and Goal<p><var> 1</sup></var>, before understanding students and how they learn2.
-We, too, need to understand that many factors may affect our teaching3.
+Taking reference from the STP, in WRSS we need to firstly Understand our subject matter and Goals<var><sup>1</var>, before understanding students and how they learn<var><sup>2</var>.
+We, too, need to understand that many factors may affect our teaching<var><sup>3</var>.

-With this understanding, we Design the curriculum and Facilitate4 the learning where the teaching pace, approaches and assessment practices are developmentally appropriate for our learners.
-After the enactment of the curriculum, it is important to Review if the experienced curriculum achieved its learning objectives by adopting the Reflective Practice Model5.
+With this understanding, we Design the curriculum and Facilitate<var><sup>4</var> the learning where the teaching pace, approaches and assessment practices are developmentally appropriate for our learners.
+After the enactment of the curriculum, it is important to Review if the experienced curriculum achieved its learning objectives by adopting the Reflective Practice Model<var><sup>5</var>.

 The next ring is the four core teaching processes detailed in the STP.
 Embedded in these processes are the teaching areas and actions that aid in the T&L of students.